Dot gov

 Cow milking facility with stanchions

-People who live or work on farms with animals should be aware that even healthy farm animals (cattle, goats, sheep, pics, chickens, turkeys) can pass on diseases (such as avian flu, E. coli, and Campylobacter) to humans through their manure/droppings.
+People who live or work with animals or animal products should be aware that even healthy animals (cattle, goats, sheep, pics, chickens, turkeys) can pass on diseases (such as avian flu, E. coli, and Campylobacter) to humans.
+Diseases can also spread through manure/droppings, milk, and animal products like uncooked eggs or meat.

 Children, pregnant women, the elderly and any person with a weakened immune system may be at an increased risk of getting sick or becoming severely ill.

-Even people who do not have direct contact with animals or manure/droppings have become infected when other people in their home inadvertently carried the organisms into the home or vehicle on their hands, clothes or shoes.
+People who do not have direct contact with animals, animal products, or manure/droppings have become infected when other people in their home inadvertently carried a disease into the home or vehicle on their hands, clothes or shoes.

-The most common organisms that can be passed from livestock manure to people include: Salmonella, Cryptosporidium, Campylobacter, E. coli, and Giardia.
+The most common organisms that can be passed from animals to people include: Salmonella, Cryptosporidium, Campylobacter, E. coli, and Giardia.

-Tips for people who live on a farm or work with poultry or livestock
+Tips for people who live on a farm or work with animals or animal products

 Image of a chicken

-Always wash hands thoroughly with soap and water after you are done touching or working with livestock, handling equipment used on animals, or coming into contact with anything in the area where animals are present, including soiled surfaces and droppings.
+Always wash hands thoroughly with soap and water after you are done working with animals or animal products, handling equipment used on animals, or coming into contact with anything in the area where animals are present, including soiled surfaces and droppings.

 • This is especially important to do before preparing or consuming food or drink for yourself or others.